ohata-toast/RCS-Bizmessage/en/console-guide.md

 * After the brand linkage, you can send a message by selecting a brand and a chat room (sender number).

 ### Send Regular SMS

 ![RCS_06_20231004](https://static.toastoven.net/prod_rcs/en/RCS_06_20231004.png)

 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
+If this is an ad, you have to select the 080 Deny-to- receive number.
     Go to the **Manage Sending** menu to set up SMS usage.
 4. Select the sending type as **SMS**.
 5. Add message content (maximum 100 characters) and buttons (maximum one).
 6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
 7. Click **Send**.

 ### Send General LMS

 ![RCS_07_20231004](https://static.toastoven.net/prod_rcs/en/RCS_07_20231004.png)

 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
+If this is an ad, you have to select the 080 Deny-to- receive number.
     Go to **Manage Sending**to set up SMS usage.
 4. Select the sending type as **LMS**.
 5. Add message titles (maximum 30 characters), content (maximum 1300 characters) and buttons (maximum 3 characters).
 6. Under Receiver Settings, enter the receiver number you want to send and click **Add** (maximum 50 people).
 7. Click **Send**.

 ### Send MMS

 ![RCS_08_20231004](https://static.toastoven.net/prod_rcs/en/RCS_08_20231004.png)

 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
+If this is an ad, you have to select the 080 Deny-to- receive number.
     Go to **Manage Sending**to set up SMS usage.
 4. Select the send type as **MMS**.
 5. Under Select Details, select **Horizontal or Vertical**.
 6. Add titles (maximum 30 characters), content (maximum 1300 characters), images (maximum one) and buttons (maximum two per card).